OberstKrueger/www-oberstkrueger-com/appendices/books-i-have-read/index.md

 - Merchant, Brian - The One Device: The Secret History of the iPhone
 - Nayebi, Fatih - Swift Functional Programming
 - Newport, Cal - Deep Work: Rules for Focused Success in a Distracted World
+- Newport, Cal - Digital Minimalism: Choosing a Focused Life in a Noisy World
 - Newport, Cal - So Good They Can't Ignore You: Why Skills Trump Passion in the Quest for Work You Love
 - Orlov, Dmitry - Shrinking the Technosphere: Getting a Grip on Technologies that Limit our Autonomy, Self-Sufficiency and Freedom
 - Partanen, Anu - The Nordic Theory of Everything: In Search of a Better Life